 Comprehensive Nutrient Reduction Plan

-The Permittees must have an implementation plan for projects and programs for the control of nutrients that complies with the requirements of this Order and that has been approved by the Executive Officer.
+The Permittees must implement projects and programs for the control of nutrients according to a plan that complies with the requirements of this Order and that has been approved by the Executive Officer.
+This plan will be called a Comprehensive Nutrient Reduction Plan (CNRP).
 The Permittees must:

-Revise or amend their Comprehensive Nutrient Reduction Plan (CNRP) to comply with the requirements of this Order.
-The initial draft CNRP or amendment must be submitted to the Executive Officer for approval within two years of the effective date of this Order, or as prescribed by the Executive Officer.
+Revise or amend their CNRP to comply with the requirements of this Order.
+The initial draft CNRP or amendment must be submitted to the Executive Officer for approval within one year of the effective date (USEPA approval) of the 2025 Revised TMDLs.
+The Permittees may submit the plan individually, jointly, or through a collaborative effort with other dischargers.
 The Executive Officer is authorized to approve the draft or amendments as submitted, require additional information, or approve them subject to conditions.

+The CNRP update must include a reasonable assurance analysis that demonstrates implementation of planned projects, including participation in any proposed offset projects, will collectively result in the lakes meeting the Phase II interim numeric targets or, alternatively, demonstrate that the Permittees will, individually or collectively, meet the Phase II milestones, accounting for offset credits.

+The CNRP update must include quantification of the extent to which Low Impact Development and structural treatment best management practices (BMPs) have been implemented with urban development and the resultant change to watershed nutrient loads.
+In general, retention-based BMPs are typically known for being effective at removing nutrients.
+However, such BMPs may also remove or divert runoff that would otherwise enter the lakes and be a critical resource in maintaining water elevations.
+The CNRP update should evaluate the advantages and disadvantages of implementing BMPs that retain runoff in the watershed versus potential impacts on lake water quality.
+The updated CNRP should also evaluate BMPs that treat and release runoff as an alternative to retention-based BMPs.

+The CNRP update must include those best management practices (BMPs) that are or will be implemented within each Permittees’ jurisdiction for the control of nutrients, the levels of effort for their implementation, the methods for demonstrating compliance with the milestones and WQBELs, and the method(s) for evaluating the effectiveness of those practices according to the requirements of Order No. R8-2026-0034.

+The Permittees shall review the CNRP within one year past the end of Phase II and submit revisions to the Executive Officer for approval.

+Whenever the CNRP is revised or amended, Permittees will continue to implement the existing CNRP until the revised or amended CNRP is approved.

+The Executive Officer will provide a minimum of 30 days for public review prior to approving substantive revisions or amendments to the CNRP.

+Permittees shall continue to implement the existing CNRP (section VIII), including any approved revisions, until the revised or amended CNRP is approved according to this section III.
 Permittees must implement the revised or amended CNRP upon approval.
-Except for inconsequential grammatical or technical corrections, subsequent updates or amendments to the CNRP are subject to the review and approval of the Executive Officer and submitted for approval not less than 30 days prior to implementation of the proposed changes.
+Except for inconsequential grammatical or technical corrections, subsequent updates or amendments to the CNRP are subject to the review and approval of the Executive Officer.
+Updates and amendments must be submitted for approval not less than 30 days prior to implementation of the proposed changes.

-The revised or amended CNRP must include those best management practices that are or will be implemented within their jurisdiction for the control of nutrients, the levels of effort for their implementation, the methods for demonstrating compliance with the WQBELs, and the method(s) for evaluating the effectiveness of those practices according to the requirements of Order No. R8-2024-0001.

-Participate in watershed-wide projects and programs where the Permittee deems that there is a mutual interest or benefit to achieving nutrient waste load allocations.
+Permittees shall participate in watershed-wide projects and programs where the Permittee deems that there is a mutual interest or benefit to achieving nutrient WLAs

-Because the compliance deadline for the Lake Elsinore and Canyon Lake Nutrient TMDLs specified in the Basin Plan has passed, the CNRP does not serve as an alternative means of compliance with the WQBELs; however, it serves as an important roadmap for how the Permittees plan to comply with the WQBELs.

-Reduction of In-lake Sediment Nutrient Loads

-The WQBELs in Tables 12.1 and 12.2 presume that nutrient loads of phosphorous from sediment in Lake Elsinore are reduced by 16% under moderate and dry conditions, as described in the Staff Report for the TMDLs.
-Responsible Permittees must contribute to activities that result in a 16% reduction in phosphorous loads from the sediment to the water column of Lake Elsinore.
-The baseline for evaluating the reduction must be the sediment load measured in 2004.
-The methods used for compliance must be documented in the CNRP or the PMRP.

-Requirements for Offset and Trading Program
+Requirements for Offset Program(s)

-Permittees may elect to carry out an effective Offset and Trading Program designed to eliminate excess nitrogen and phosphorus loads from point and non-point sources.
-The Offset and Trading Program must be managed to ensure that the net effect on water quality and beneficial uses of continued point source discharges of nitrogen and phosphorus mitigated by offsets is better than would be expected if the regulated discharge were prohibited altogether.
-The Offset and Trading Program must be approved by the Executive Officer.
+Permittees may elect to carry out an offset program, or programs, designed to reduce excess nitrogen and phosphorus loads from point and non-point sources.
+The offset program(s) must be approved by the Executive Officer following a 30-day public review period.